authelia/authelia/README.md

-# http-two-factor
+# two-factor-auth-server
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)][MIT License]

-**http-two-factor** is the simplest to set up HTTP 2-factor authentication server.
+**two-factor-auth-server** is the simplest to set up HTTP 2-factor authentication server.
 It is compatible with NGINX auth_request module and is used in production to secure internal services in a swarm cluster.

 ## Getting started